Hassan-Ali-17/Zaiqa-On-Wheels-Food-and-groceries-ordering-website/README.md

 📌 Project Purpose

 This project was developed to demonstrate full-stack web development concepts including backend integration, database management, user authentication, session handling, and dynamic frontend rendering.

-If you want, I can also create:

-✅ A more professional README version

-✅ A student/portfolio-focused version

-✅ Setup & installation steps section

-✅ API routes documentation section

-Do you like this personality?